HalloweeM: Chicago Area Mensa’s Regional Gathering

 The Friday night costume party is one of the things that set Chicago Area Mensa’s RG apart from all the others.
 Mensan grown-ups take dressing up to a new level.
 Costumes range from fanciful to funny to elaborate and elegant, but the thing for which Mensans are best known are the pun and word-play costumes.
 In all of them, Mensa-style creativity is obvious.
 Bring your costume, sense of humor, and your wits, because our puns will keep you guessing and giggling all night long.
 View our pictures to see costumes from ’WeeMs past.

 Starting in 2012, we replaced our previous Friday-only "FriPlay" field trips with Excursions, which will take place only on Thursday because people don't want to miss out on the fun that is going on at the hotel Friday through Sunday.
 These additional-fee events offer special experiences unique to HalloweeM, such as local museums, laboratories, or candy factories or hands-on classes like gun shooting, Indian cooking and glass blowing.
 All excursions are optional and super-fun!

 A word of caution: Once you attend, not only will you have a blast, you’ll be hooked on HalloweeM forever.
-And if you’d like to help make this ‘WeeM an even bigger success, please plan to volunteer for a few hours and then contact us this spring!
+And if you’d like to help make this ‘WeeM an even bigger success, please volunteer now!

 Typical HalloweeM Schedule